-All Participants are required to prepare and submit their returns (other than the Business Activities Return) electronically using the Return Lodgement and Monitoring (RLM) system.
+All Participants are required to prepare and submit their returns electronically using the Financial Returns Application (FRA).
 This format is mandatory as it enables Counterparty Risk Assessment to complete an analysis of the data received.
 Please note that this system is designed to enable a Participant to report its capital liquidity figures, it does not calculate the detail that makes up these figures.

-In order to access the RLM system, users must first obtain an ASX Reporting Applications user account.
-A RLM user account then needs to be obtained (and activated by Counterparty Risk Assessment).
-The RLM system is then able to be accessed through ASX Online from any PC that has internet access.
-The username and password for RLM will be the same as for the ASX Reporting Applications user account.
+In order to access FRA, users must first obtain an ASX Online user account and have the relevant FRA role/s assigned to them.
+FRA is then able to be accessed through ASX Online from any PC that has internet access.